 Where to ski: Tayton Bowl provides adventure-seekers with a taste of heli-skiing, as this zone used to be accessed only by helicopter.
-If you’re hankering for some air-time, Panorama boasts one of the Powder Highway’s best terrain parks.
+If you’re hankering for some airtime, Panorama boasts one of the Powder Highway’s best terrain parks.

 Ski and Stay at Kicking Horse and experience an expert skier’s paradise

 Get back on the road and head north on 95 for a little more than two hours until you reach Kicking Horse.
 The resort’s terrain is designated as 60 percent black or double black, making it bar none for skiers and snowboarders looking to challenge themselves.
-Before lifts were installed in 2000, Kicking Horse was a heli-skiing zone, and standing atop one of the resort’s 85 chutes quickly reminds you why.
+Before lifts were installed in 2000, Kicking Horse was a heli-skiing-only zone, and standing atop one of the resort’s 85 chutes quickly reminds you why.
 Kicking Horse has a 4,133 vertical drop with some serious steeps and is often compared to Jackson Hole.
 There are plenty of off-mountain activities to experience, including the resort’s 20-acre grizzly bear refuge, and nearby historic Golden offers plenty of restaurant options.

 Where to ski: Don’t miss the chutes off Revelation Ridge.
-Some of the terrain requires a short hike, but the incredible snow, challenging pitch and uber-long descent make it well worth the effort.
+Some of the terrain requires a short hike, but the incredible snow, challenging pitch, and uber-long descent make it well worth the effort.

-Where to stay: Whispering Pines’ luxurious three-bedroom townhomes provide exclusive ski in, ski out access to the gondola and Village Plaza.
+Where to stay: Whispering Pines’ luxurious three-bedroom townhomes provide exclusive ski-in, ski-out access to the gondola and Village Plaza.
 If your muscles are tired from tackling the slopes, the private six-person hot tub will be a welcomed amenity.
 Call or chat now to book your Kicking Horse lodging.

 Head to Revelstoke for Canada’s deepest snow

 In Golden, B.C., route 95 becomes BC-1, or the Trans-Canada Highway.
 Take 1 west for a little more than two hours until you reach Revelstoke, the veritable king of British Columbia snowfall—and vertical.
 Revelstoke is located in the Selkirk and Monashee Ranges where snowfall varies from 480 to 720 inches annually.
-Revelstoke was also formerly a heli- and cat-skiing zone, so the terrain is distinctly playful, steep and long.
+Revelstoke was also formerly a heli- and cat-skiing zone, so the terrain is distinctly playful, steep, and long.
 In fact, Revelstoke boasts North America’s longest vertical descent: 5,620 feet.
-You can get a full 6,000 vertical feet—and the best access to North Bowl—with a moderate 15- to 25-minute hike form the top of The Stoke chairlift.
+You can get a full 6,000 vertical feet—and the best access to North Bowl—with a moderate 15- to 25-minute hike from the top of The Stoke chairlift.
 The town of Revelstoke is six miles from the resort and provides a surprising array of great restaurants and some lively watering holes.

 If you’ve fostered a hankering to go heli-skiing on a Powder Highway ski trip, Revelstoke is the place to do it.
 Local heli-skiing operator Selkirk Tangiers boasts a 500,000-acre tenure and 36 years of operations.